offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Hierarchial clustering has its roots in phylogeny.
 The similarity metric to build clusters is massages into a distance metric, which is then used to form a tree that represents the clusters.
    ```

- * `{bm} cosine similarity` - A similarity metric that measures if two vectors grew/shrunk in a similar trajectories (similar angles).
+ * `{bm} cosine similarity/(cosine similarity|cosine distance)/i` - A similarity metric that measures if two vectors grew/shrunk in a similar trajectories (similar angles).

    ```{svgbob}
                                             .'